Use the Big Dipper to find the Little Dipper

 Still can’t see the Little Dipper?
 Try looking in a darker sky.

-The Big and Little Dippers aren’t constellations.
-They’re asterisms, or noticeable patterns – in this case within a single constellation – on the sky’s dome.
-Both the Big and the Little Dipper belong to the constellation Ursa Major, the Great Bear.
+In addition, it should be noted that the Big and Little Dippers aren’t constellations.
+Actually, they’re asterisms, or noticeable patterns on the sky’s dome.
+The Big Dipper belongs to the constellation Ursa Major, the Great Bear.
+The Little Dipper belongs to the constellation Ursa Minor, the Smaller Bear or Lesser Bear.

-Now about the star Polaris.
+Now, about the star Polaris.
 It’s special because Earth’s northern axis points (nearly) to its location in the sky.
-It’s the star around which the entire northern sky appears to turn.
+In fact, it’s the star around which the entire northern sky appears to turn.

 Polaris is less than a degree away from the true north celestial pole on the sky’s dome now.
-It’ll be closest to true north – less than half a degree away – in the year 2102.
+In due time, it’ll be closest to true north – less than half a degree away – in the year 2102.
 The change in the location of the celestial pole with respect to Polaris is due to a motion of Earth called precession.
 This motion causes Earth’s axis to trace out a circle among the stars every 26,000 years.

 Polaris wasn’t always the North Star.
 Thousands of years ago, it was an ordinary star in the northern sky, known to the Greeks by the name Phoenice.
 Slowly, over eons of time, the north celestial pole moved closer to Polaris.

-Other ordinary stars in the northern sky have also had the honor of being the pole star, aka the north star.
+Moreover, other ordinary stars in the northern sky have also had the honor of being the pole star, aka the North Star.
 That includes Kochab and Pherkad, the two outermost stars in the bowl of the Little Dipper (see chart above).

-Kochab and Pherkad served as twin pole stars from about 1500 B.C. to about 500 B.C.
+Previously, Kochab and Pherkad served as twin pole stars from about 1500 BCE to about 500 BCE.

 They’re still sometimes called the Guardians of the Pole.